Quantifying subspace entanglement with geometric measures: Introduction

-The detection of entanglement for a pure state in a bipartite context can be effectively accomplished utilizing Schmidt decomposition \cite{ekert1995entangled}.
+In the bipartite settings, entanglement dimensionality for a pure state can be characterized by Schmidt rank, which can be effectively determined via the Schmidt decomposition \cite{ekert1995entangled}.
 However, ascertaining the entanglement within a subspace presents a more intricate challenge \cite{buss1999computational}.
 This process of entanglement certification plays a pivotal role in numerous applications, such as the creation of entangled mixed states \cite{horodecki1997separability}, construction of entanglement witnesses \cite{augusiak2011note, chruscinski2014entanglement}, quantum error correction \cite{gour2007entanglement, huber2020quantum}, and the validation of protocols such as super-dense coding \cite{horodecki2012quantum}.

-The complexity of these calculations intensifies in a multipartite context \cite{walter2016multipartite}, even when examining a single pure state within finite-dimensional Hilbert spaces.
+The complexity of these calculations intensifies in a multipartite context \cite{walter2016multipartite}, even when examining a single multipartite pure state.
 In contrast to bipartite pure states, which can be represented as matrices, multipartite pure states are depicted by \textit{tensors} \cite{dirac1939new}.
-While Schmidt decomposition offers a way to determine matrix rank and thereby assess the level of bipartite entanglement, the computation of tensor rank presents a far greater challenge.
+While Schmidt decomposition offers a way to determine Schmidt rank, the determination of tensor rank presents a far greater challenge.
 Specifically, tensor rank, defined as the minimum number of product terms necessary for decomposition, is notoriously difficult to calculate.
 Its complexity is believed to be at least NP-complete \cite{haastad1990tensor, hillar2013most}.

-In the multipartite scenario, the notion of border rank also arises \cite{lickteig1984note, landsberg2010ranks}.
-This concept acknowledges that certain tensors can be approximated with arbitrary precision using other tensors with smaller tensor ranks - a phenomenon not possible with matrices.
-A prominent example is the W state in a 3-qubit system, which possesses a tensor rank of 3 but can be approximated by states with the minimum tensor rank of 2, to any desired degree of precision \cite{bruzda2023rank}.
-In such an instance, we denote the border rank of the W state as 2.
+Meanwhile, the notion of border rank arises \cite{lickteig1984note, landsberg2010ranks}.
+This concept acknowledges that certain tensors can be approximated \textit{asymptotically} to arbitrary precision using other tensors with smaller tensor ranks—a phenomenon not possible with matrices.
+A prominent example is the W state in a three-qubit system, which has a tensor rank of 3 but can be approximated by states with a minimum tensor rank of 2, to any desired degree of precision \cite{bruzda2023rank}.
+In such instances, we denote the border rank of the W state as 2.
+From a pragmatic perspective, border rank may be more suitable for characterizing entanglement dimensionality in the multipartite scenario.
+Experimentally, a multipartite pure state with border rank $r$ can always be simulated to any desired precision using states with tensor rank $r$, even if it has a higher tensor rank.